BOXLEGENDARY/Advanced-Luau-Decompiler/README.md

 > **Status:** Version beta

-Too much testing in the long run.
+Too many problems and too much testing in the long run.
+Better to rewrite it.

 ~~Just updated new bytecode and fixed some stuff.
 Check the credits.~~